 You will love this Veganized Cachapa.
 It’s not only healthy, but also tasty and simple to prepare.
 Continue reading to find out how to make this simple yet delicious dish.
 If you’re interested in more, there are other Cachapa recipes and more info on corn.
 Read on

 Most of us take the power of corn for granted, though humble corn has such robust nutritional value.
 Aside from being a good source of carbohydrates which provide fuel for the body, these grains are like jewels of nutrition, providing essential vitamins and minerals such as Vitamin B, Magnesium, Copper, Iron, Manganese, and Zinc, micronutrients, and polyphenols required by the whole body to function efficiently.

 - 1/3 cup coconut oil

 - Salt to taste

-- Salsa or coriander leaves chopped fine for garnish.
+- Salsa or coriander leaves are chopped fine for garnish.

 Remove the corn cob covers with a sharp knife.
 Then remove the kernels by slicing them off the cob.

-Place the corn kernels, salt, coconut oil, nutritional yeast into a blender.
+Place the corn kernels, salt, coconut oil, and nutritional yeast into a blender.

-Blend all the ingredients until it is a smooth paste.
+Blend all the ingredients until they form a smooth paste.